Albany residents could see water and sewer rate hike

 ALBANY, N.Y.
-(NEWS10) – The Albany Water Board will vote Friday morning on whether to approve a 2.5% rate increase for water and sewer in the city.
+(NEWS10) – The Albany Water Board will vote on whether to approve a 2.5% rate increase for water and sewer in the city.

 The proposed increase would cost the average homeowner about $11 a year.
 Rates were also raised last year, and the water commissioner says they’re planning on a potential raise next year as well.
 He says this is to avoid raising rates all at once in one year.